Conducting Opportunities

 Salary and Benefits

-Starting salary for a Second Lieutenant (O1 or O1E) ranges from $47,388 - $58,668 per year.
+Staring salary for a Second Lieutenant (O1 or O1E) ranges from $66,410 to $85,022 per year, depending upon assignment location.
 Soldiers with over four years of enlisted service will enter as an O-1E.
-Soldiers also receive a tax-free housing allowance based on their duty location which can range from $15,732 - $38,124 per year.
-Additional military benefits include medical and dental care for you and your family and 30 days paid vacation each year.
-Military pay charts can be found here.
+Additional military benefits include medical and dental care for you and your family, and 30 days paid vacation each year.
+Military pay charts can be found here:

 Eligibility